Hilx/SysAlloc/README.md

 Last updated by Hilda Xue, 26 Aug 2015

-If you have any questions, please do not hesitate to contact me by emailing at *zeping.xue10 AT imperial.ac.uk*.
+If you have any questions, please do not hesitate to contact me.

+My email address: zeping.xue10 AT imperial.ac.uk.

 ## Overview ##